 Peter also mentions that Sarah called Abraham “lord”.
 The Greek word for “lord”, kurios, is common in the Septuagint and New Testament.
 Kurios is usually translated into English as “lord”, “master” or “sir”.

 Sarah refers to Abraham as kurios in Genesis 18:12 in the Septuagint, “. . . though she does not address him directly by that term.
-This noun [kurios] is the only lexical connection between the story of Sarah and Peter’s claim.”
+This noun [kurios] is the only lexical connection between the [biblical] story of Sarah and Peter’s claim.”
 (Jobes 2005:205) Interestingly, Rebekah called Abraham’s servant “sir” (kurios) in Genesis 24:18 (Septuagint), and Mary Magdalene called Jesus “sir” (kurios) when she mistook him for a gardener in John 20:15.
+Rebekah and mary Magdalene were using the word as a term of respect.

 In our culture it would be very odd for a wife to call her husband “lord” or “sir”.
-Sarah, however, were simply using a polite term of respect that was appropriate for the culture of that time.
-The New Testament has clear instructions for husbands and for wives to treat their marriage partners with honour and respect.
+Sarah, however, were simply using a term of respect and affection that was appropriate for the culture of that time.
+The New Testament has clear instructions for husbands and for wives to treat their marriage partners with honour, respect and affection.
 (See 1 Peter 3:7 and Ephesians 5:33.)

-I suspect that Peter’s use of “the holy women of the past” as examples was to highlight their faithfulness and trust in God, more so than their submission to their husband.
+I suspect that Peter’s use of “the holy women of the past” was to highlight the godliness and faithfulness of women, more so than their submission to husbands.
 Many Old Testament women showed great faithfulness to God and displayed considerable courage in difficult circumstances.
 An important part of Peter’s advice is for wives to do what is good, or what is right, and not to be afraid.

 You are [Sarah’s] daughters if you do what is right and do not give way to fear (1 Peter 3:6b NIV 2011.)

 Sarah was fearless because she trusted in God.
 When she heeded Abraham’s request, she wasn’t trusting in her husband but trusting in God to take care of the situation.
-Sarah was courageous and willing to mislead the kings, putting her wellbeing in jeopardy, in order to save her husband’s life.
+Sarah was courageous and willing to mislead kings, putting her wellbeing in jeopardy, in order to save her husband’s life.